rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-Even though the `load()` function takes each identifier individually, it will batch all these identifiers to one set of identifiers (strategy 1) and request all users at once (strategy 2).
+While the `load()` function takes each identifier individually, it will batch all these identifiers into one set and request all users at once.
 Try it yourself by executing the same GraphQL query in GraphQL Playground again.
 The GraphQL query result should stay the same, but in your command line output for the GraphQL server you should only see two and not four requests being made to the database:

 {{< highlight javascript >}}
 Executing (default): SELECT "id", "text", "createdAt", "updatedAt", "userId" FROM "messages" AS "message" ORDER BY "message"."createdAt" DESC LIMIT 101;